 If you accomplished this, you can rest easy that your low ACT or SAT score won’t matter as much when it comes to your college application.

-Even if you didn’t score as high as you would have liked on your first take of the ACT or SAT, it’s not too late to correct that.
+Even if you didn’t score as high as you would have liked on your first take, it’s not too late to correct that.
 Whether you get a higher overall score or are able to use superscores, you still have a chance to get closer (or even reach) your goals.

 Check out how your SAT or ACT scores affect your acceptance odds with College Raptor!